professional-username/yaht/README.md

 1. Install devenv following the [official installation guide](https://devenv.sh/getting-started/)
 2. Clone this repository
-3. Run `devenv up` in the project directory to set up the development environment
+3. Run `devenv shell` in the project directory to set up the development environment

 ### Testing